Epicor/IoTHubMessageToTwin/README.md

 # IoT Hub D2C Event to Twin Reported Properties Synchronisation

+This repository contains an Azure Function that simplifies synchronisation of transient and persistent state data for Azure IoT Hub devices.
+It is licensed under Apache License 2.0.

 Microsoft Azure IoT Hub supports several types of messages.
 Most commonly used one are device-to-cloud (D2C) messages that take form of events.
 These are transient and largely non-persistent.
 D2C messages are the most